ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 > Test of authenticity: [...]
 The text concerning groups of urban buildings included in the Operational Guidelines also refers to the need to meet the **test of authenticity** (UNESCO February 1996: 8, Paragraph 27).

+Does the Glossary of World Heritage Terms define the terms "Condition of authenticity", "Nara Conference on Authenticity in Relation to the World Heritage Convention", "Nara Document on Authenticity", and "Test of authenticity"?

+These terms do appear in the Glossary, and they are presented as being defined, i.e., each a definiendum, with the definiens "see Authenticity".
+But when we see Authenticity, and see the four terms mentioned, those mentions do not define them in any relevant way.
+They only mention them.
+One way to think of this, is that it is an error in the construction of the Glossary.

+If this is an error, then correction can happen in two ways.
+One is to remove the four terms, not from the definiens of Authenticity, but from the set of definienda.
+Otherwise, and following earlier Chapters on the scope of an innovation language, we may want to give these terms their own definiens, thus including them in the scope of the language.

+But what kind of error is this?
+The Glossary is carefully constructed, so this cannot be a gross error of including, then forgetting about the need to define several terms.
+Instead, we can see them not as being in the language and defined by Authenticity, but as being highlighted in the language, depending on Authenticity, yet remaining without own definientia.

+### 20.3 Classification Networks

 * A single label **Definiendum**, on the node which represents the Term class, each definiendum being its instance;
 * A single label **Definiens**, on the node which represents the Definiens class, each definiens being its instance;